-Because of the technical difficulties of transplanting the coronary arteries in neonates and infants, the arterial switch procedure could not be done before the early 1980s (1) Prior to that era, patients with D-TGA were treated with an "atrial switch" operation, referred to as either a Mustard or Senning procedure.
+Because of the technical difficulties of transplanting the coronary arteries in neonates and infants, the arterial switch procedure could not be done before the early 1980s (1 Treatment references Transposition of the great arteries (in this case, dextro-transposition) occurs when the aorta arises directly from the right ventricle and the pulmonary artery arises from the left ventricle... read more ) Prior to that era, patients with D-TGA were treated with an "atrial switch" operation, referred to as either a Mustard or Senning procedure.
 This operation reconstructed the atrial septum and placed an intra-atrial baffle to divert the superior vena cava and inferior vena cava return to the left ventricle and the pulmonary venous return to the right ventricle.
-There are many adults with D-TGA born before 1980 who had this repair (2, 3).
+There are many adults with D-TGA born before 1980 who had this repair (2, 3 Treatment references Transposition of the great arteries (in this case, dextro-transposition) occurs when the aorta arises directly from the right ventricle and the pulmonary artery arises from the left ventricle... read more ).
 However, these patients have a very high incidence of the long-term sequelae of dysfunction of the systemic right ventricle, atrial arrhythmias, and baffle obstructions.
 Because of those sequelae, the arterial switch procedure became the preferred approach once it was technically feasible.

 1. Castaneda AR, Norwood WI, Jonas RA, et al: Transposition of the great arteries and intact ventricular septum: Anatomical repair in the neonate.
 Ann Thorac Surg 38:438–443, 1984. doi: 10.1016/s0003-4975(10)64181-1